maccelarimatt/Benchmarking-Post-Quauntum-Cryptography/benchmarks/category_floor_matrix.md

 - `--runs N` (default `40`): number of iterations per operation for each pass.
 Use a smaller value (e.g. `--runs 2`) for smoke tests.
 - `--categories C [C ...]` (default `1 3 5`): NIST floor categories to include.
 Each category maps to the floors 128, 192, and 256 bits respectively.
 - `--message-size BYTES` (default `1024`): message size used when benchmarking signature algorithms.
+- `--warm`: include additional in-process passes (`timing-warm`, `memory-warm`) alongside the default cold-process runs so you can compare cache-friendly throughput against isolated measurements.
-- `--memory-interval SECONDS` (default `0.0005`): sampling interval for memory measurements during the memory pass.
-Timing-only passes ignore this value.
+- `--memory-interval SECONDS` (default `0.0005`): sampling interval for memory measurements during any memory-enabled pass.
+- `--no-security`: skip the security estimator (handy when iterating on timings).
+Cached estimates are reused automatically when this flag is omitted.
 - `--output PATH` (default `results/category_floor_benchmarks.csv`): CSV destination.
 Use `--append` to accumulate multiple sessions.
+- `--jsonl-output PATH`: optional newline-delimited JSON export (one row per line) to simplify notebook ingestion.
+- `--parquet-output PATH`: optional Parquet export (requires `pandas` plus a compatible engine such as `pyarrow`).
 - `--metadata PATH` (default `results/category_floor_benchmarks.meta.json`): JSON metadata snapshot describing the run.

 Example (quick smoke test):